 Surveys are a good way to engage users.
 Yet, on the other hand, you cannot always ask users what they think about your design, functionality, and other usability issues.

 Example of the workspace

-This way you can find flaws in your website usability.
+This way, you can find flaws in your website’s usability.

 On the next stage, to increase conversion and lower a bounce rate, you can use smart popup forms.
 This tool allows you to display banners on the selected pages under an individually set condition.

 In a competitive environment, usability is one of the crucial requirements for a website.
 Therefore, to improve UX/UI, you need to allocate time and resources.
-To make your site more convenient, pay attention to the quality of its design, text and graphic content, structure, navigation as well as technical issues.
+To make your site more convenient, pay attention to the quality of its design, text and graphic content, structure, navigation, and technical issues.

 As you are getting more competitors, usability becomes more important.
-If users are satisfied with the condition and content of a web resource, most probably, they will make a purchase.
+If users are satisfied with the condition and content, most probably, they will make a purchase.
 Even if they don’t buy during the first visit, they will return thanks to a nice impression the website left.